Can I release equity from my home?

 Can I free equity for debt consolidation?

 All mortgage lenders use an affordability mortgage calculator to decide how much you can borrow.
-They will use your income and outgoings including debts and will then make a decision based on these on how much they are willing to lend.
+Lenders will use your income and outgoings including debts and will then make a decision based on how much they are willing to lend.
+The lender will make it a condition of releasing equity that you repay the credit card or loan on completion.

-Before you carry out any debt consolidation you need to get sound financial advice from a financial adviser or consultant.
+Before you carry out any debt consolidation you need to get sound financial advice from a mortgage broker.
 The reason for this is although you are likely to reduce your monthly outgoings significantly, over the term it will cost you far more in interest.

-Most high street lenders will allow you to increase your mortgage to a Loan up to a maximum of 85% loan to value (LTV).
+Most high street lenders will allow you to increase your mortgages to a Loan up to a maximum of 85% loan to value (LTV).

 Can I free equity to buy a second home?